 KDT Absorption Filters

-Working in conjunction with a carbon filter, KDT (Kinetic Degradation Fluxion) filters help control microorganisms that inhibit other essential microorganisms from functioning.
-These filters remove heavy metals, iron oxides, hydrogen sulfide and neutralize chlorine.
+Working in conjunction with a carbon filter, KDF (Kinetic Degradation Fluxion) filters help control microorganisms that inhibit other essential microorganisms from functioning.
+These filters remove heavy metals, iron oxides, and hydrogen sulfide and neutralize chlorine.

 Reverse Osmosis Filters

-If you are like most people, you have been lead to believe fluoride is a healthful supplement added to our drinking water.
+If you are like most people, you have been led to believe fluoride is a healthful supplement added to our drinking water.
 Read What Dentists and other fluoride advocates have to say.

-UV filters are particularly useful for protecting water from viruses and bacteria.
+UV filters are handy for protecting water from viruses and bacteria.
 They use ultraviolet light to kill viruses and bacteria.
 However, they do not remove particles.
 When water does contain high particle content, the ultraviolet light can react with contaminants to counter disinfection performance.
 To address this issue, use a UV filter with a pre-filter.
-Be sure to find a plumber who can help you install UV filters at the point of entry, along with other types of filters like an under the sink filter that require drilling (ie: point of use).
+Be sure to find a plumber who can help you install UV filters at the point of entry, along with other filters like an under-the-sink filter that requires drilling (ie: point of use).

 Water ionizers, also known as alkaline ionizers, are often used with activated carbon filters as pre-filters.
 According to ionizer manufacturers, this type of filter raises the pH level of water by using electrolysis to separate water into acid and alkaline elements, resulting in antioxidant properties that provide health benefits similar to those claimed for alkaline diets.